EventStore/EduSvcs-Application-Development-Fundamentals/labs/00_Validate_Setup/instructions.md

 2. Verify that your node environment is working

-In the termian window type this command.
+In the terminal window type this command.

 ```node test_node.js```